danielballan/interactive-tutorial-demo/docs/contributing.md

 ```

 Some of these Markdown files include a header that describes how to convert
-them into Jupyter notebooks and execute the code blocks.
+them into Jupyter notebooks and execute the code in them.
 This is described in
 more detail below.

 ## Setup